Kang Mi-na: 2018–present: Acting career

 In 2018, Kang began hosting the music program Show!
 Music Core.
 She then starred in the action web film Dokgo Rewind alongside Sehun of Exo, and played a supporting role in tvN fantasy romance drama Tale of Fairy.

 In March 2019, Kang was confirmed as part of the cast for Law of the Jungle in Thailand.
 The same year, Kang played Kim Yuna in tvN fantasy drama Hotel del Luna.

 In 2021, Kang was cast in the web drama Summer Guys which premiered on March 30.
 In June 2021, Kang made a cameo appearance in tvN fantasy-romance drama My Roommate Is a Gumiho.
 Later the same year, she starred in the KBS2 historical drama Moonshine as Han Ae-jin, the only daughter of a noble family.
 In 2022, she was cast in Café Minamdang as Nam Hye-joon.

 On June 28, 2023, it was announced that Kang had departed from Jellyfish Entertainment after her contract expired.
 On July 3, Kang signed with Story J Company.
+Later that year she played Cho Hae-dal in the drama Welcome to Samdal-ri alongside Shin Hye-sun.

+In 2025, she appeared in the fantasy action superhero drama Twelve.